komodorio/helm-dashboard/README.md

 helm plugin install .
 ```

-Local install of plugin just creates a symlink, so making the changes and rebuilding the binary would not require to
+Local installation of plugin just creates a symlink, so making the changes and rebuilding the binary would not require to
 reinstall a plugin.

 To use the plugin, run in your terminal: